destructographic/preloader/README.md

 # preloader

 Preload image and sound assets via JS.
-While loading, main content will be curtained by "loader" div.
+While loading, main content will be curtained by "loader" div which is z-indexed above @ 9999.
 Place desired assets to be preloaded into the "assetsForPreload" array.
+When the assets are finished loading, the "loader" div will hide to reveal the underlying "main-content" div.